stanfordjournalism/data-journalism-notebooks/README.md

 You can run Jupyter Lab locally to create new notebooks or update pre-existing notebooks.
 Just make sure you:

-- Always add/edit files in the `content/` directory, which is where JupyterLite expects to find notebooks when it builds and deploys our JupyterLite instance on GitHub Pages
+- Always add/edit files in the `content/` directory, which is where our JupyterLite on GitHub Pages expects to find notebooks
 - Don't forget to update both the `Pipfile` **and** `requirements.txt` to include any 3rd-party libraries required by your notebook.
 The `Pipfile` tracks dependences for local development of notebooks, while GitHub Actions uses `requirements.txt` to install dependencies into the GH Pages JupyterLite instance.